wdorsey/dotVFile/README.md

 	Func<string, string>? modifyDirectoryPath = null) { }
 ```

 - `removeRootDirectory` will optionally remove a portion of the directory path.
+- If this doesn't do exactly what you want, you can use `modifyDirectoryPath` to make the exact path change you desire.

 ```C#
 vfile.ExportDirectory(